How to Make Pumpkin Puree

 Now, as for cooking your pumpkin, the recipe below will guide you on your way.
 And as far as those wild boar go?
 I’m thinking pork sausage might be awfully tasty in the stuffing this year.

-And if you have extra puree, you might find 6 Tasty Ideas for using Leftover Pumpkin may come in handy.
+- If you have extra puree, you might find 6 Tasty Ideas for using Leftover Pumpkin may come in handy.

 How to Make Pumpkin Puree from a Whole Pumpkin